 Pick between fifteen and twenty-five tags that represent your core topics.
 Make sure they aren’t similar – one tag for each topic.
 Keep a master list and always use the same tags.
 That way, you won’t accidentally use ‘blog’ one week, and ‘blogging’ the next.

-Using similar tags will not only hurt your ranking, it will split your posts on the same topic and make it harder for people to find them.
+Using similar tags will not only hurt your ranking, but it will also split your posts on the same topic and make it harder for people to find them.

 Cross Link Your Posts